The Strange Life of Dutch Falconi

 The Decline

-Many people have wondered why Dutch did not make the transition to the Hollywood like so many of his friends had.
+Many people have wondered why Dutch did not make the transition to the Hollywood as so many of his friends had done.
 The rumours are vague, but there seems to have been an incident involving a Hollywood party at the home of Louis B. Mayer.
 Legend has it that Dutch and Mayer were involved in a fistfight (some say it was over a woman, others a gambling debt), and Mayer swore afterwards that Dutch would never see himself on the silver screen.
 Whether this story is true or not (and Dutch himself refuses to talk about it), that promise seems to have been kept.

 The Turnaround